Glossary of Woodland Terms

 Gate which swings between two fixed points allowing only one person to pass at a time.
 There is one at the Sands Lane entrance to Tottington Wood.

 A technique for propagating trees.
 It involves cutting a stem, part way through, near the base and then bending the stem down to lay on the ground.
-The stem is then pegged down and possible earthed over.
+The stem is then pegged down and possibly earthed over.
 Eventually new trees will grow from the old stem.
 When the new tree is established the old stem can be cut away from the parent plant.

 The best kind of faggots.